§ X

 Each pair compares a single filer to a married couple at the same income.
 The MFJ rate is always lower, often dramatically so.

-All examples use 2026-projected federal brackets, the 2025 standard deduction ($14,600 single, $29,200 married filing jointly) for continuity with the rest of this notebook, and zero state tax.
+All examples use the official 2026 federal brackets and standard deduction (IRS Revenue Procedure 2025-32: $16,100 single, $32,200 married filing jointly), and zero state tax.
 The arithmetic is the same regardless of state, state income tax stacks on top.

 Single